John W. Kittredge: Education and career

 Kittredge served as a Court of Appeals judge for the state from 2003 to 2008.

 Supreme Court history

 Elected on February 5, 2008, to replace Justice James E. Moore, Kittredge took office on August 1, 2008.

 In 2024, the South Carolina General Assembly elected him to succeed Donald W. Beatty as chief justice.
-Kittredge will take office this summer with Beatty's retirement.
+Kittredge took office on July 31, 2024, with Beatty's retirement.
+His investiture as chief justice occurred the following month.